 A Glimpse into the Limestone City’s Allure

-Walk through the downtown and you’ll see limestone buildings that have been standing for well over a century.
-Many now house cafes, restaurants, galleries, and small independent shops.
-It’s one thing that makes the city feel distinctive.
-History is part of everyday life here, not something tucked away in a museum.; the city is large enough to offer plenty of choice, but still small enough that people recognize each other.
+Wander through downtown, and you’ll discover limestone structures that have endured for more than a hundred years.
+These buildings now host cafes, restaurants, galleries, and small independent shops.
+This is one thing that contributes to the city’s unique character.
+History infuses everyday life here, extending beyond museum exhibits.
 And with Lake Ontario and the waterfront paths nearby, it’s easy to take the long way home along the water.

 What makes Kingston truly special?